guymorganb/Personal_Page/README.md

 - This was created to be used as a learning opportuniy to use HTML and CSS, I decided to use it as an opportunkty to practice my knowledge of JavaScript also.
 - This page was created to serve as a quick reference to grow my understanding of the elements it includes, and grow my skills designing the web.
 - This project solves the problem of a very basic webpage, to display information about myself.
-- I expanded my fundamental knowledge around GitHub workflow, HTML & CSS syntax and use, structuring the README document, and using javascript.
+- I expanded my fundamental knowledge around GitHub workflow, HTML & CSS syntax and use, structuring the README document, and using JavaScript.
-- The layout of this page serves as a staring point for me improve my ddesign skills and better structure the layout of my page, additionally I like to draw using vectors so I will be able to add more to this page and import updated SVG.
+- The layout of this page serves as a staring point for me improve my design skills and better structure the layout of my page, additionally I like to draw using vectors so I will be able to add more to this page and import updated SVG.

 ## Table of Contents (N/A)
 - [Installation](#installation)